What's the Best Way to Reimburse Employees for Mileage Expenses?

 FAVR is an IRS revenue procedure that reimburses employees tax-free for fixed and variable costs associated with driving for business.
-Fixed costs might include insurance, license and registrations fees, while variable costs include fuel and maintenance.
+Fixed costs might include insurance, license, and registrations fees, while variable costs include fuel and maintenance.

-FAVR is the most accurate reimbursement solution because it provides a customized reimbursement to each mobile employee based on the person's local costs and business mileage, which can vary month to month.
+FAVR is the most accurate reimbursement solution because it provides a customized reimbursement to each mobile employee based on the person's local costs and business mileage, which can vary from month to month.
 But, accurately recording all the fixed and variable costs can be complex to administer — which is why most employers don’t use it.

 Many employers opt instead for simpler flat car allowances as a “one size fits all” approach ($500 a month per employee, for example).
 But this method doesn’t account for the fact that no two business trips are the same, so no two employees should be reimbursed the same amount.
 A cents-per-mile program reimbursement is fairer but still not accurate.

-Why the IRS standard mileage rate is not the best alternative?
+Why the IRS standard mileage rate is not the best alternative